bazel-contrib/rules_fuzzing/README.md

 rules_fuzzing_init()
 ```

-> NOTE: The project is still under active development, so you may need to change the `urls` and `sha256` attributes to get the latest features implemented at `HEAD`.
+> NOTE: Replace this snippet with the latest WORKSPACE setup instructions in the release notes.
+To get the latest unreleased features, you may need to change the `urls` and `sha256` attributes to fetch from `HEAD`.

 ### Configuring the .bazelrc file